Italy - Days 8-10

 Karrie and i got Canoli's for €1 each.
 They were alright, only slightly sweet.

+Weeks ago we decided on eating at a restaurant called da Sandro.
+It was only around 2:00pm and we weren't that hungry but i wanted to find it anyway.
 So Karrie and i walked down alleys, over bridges, until we popped out of one alley and we were surprised that we were standing right next to it.
-So we stopped and had a drink outside. da sandro bar, restaurant, venice italy
+So we stopped and had a drink outside.

 Then we walked back to the Rialto Bridge and took the only boat back to the train station.